 Review: After Sunday, a poignant debut play by Sophia Griffin at the Bush Theatre, explores the lives of three Black men in a psychological care system, highlighting their struggles and the impact of systemic issues.
 Through Caribbean cooking, the characters seek healing amidst profound challenges, offering moments of hope and connection.

-The Ecstasy of Hedy Lamarr, currently at the New Wimbledon Theatre, explores the life of the actress and inventor whose groundbreaking work in technology remains under-recognised.
+Review: The Ecstasy of Hedy Lamarr, which played at the New Wimbledon Theatre, explores the life of the actress and inventor whose groundbreaking work in technology remains under-recognised.
 With compelling performances and innovative elements, it brings Lamarr’s inspiring story to contemporary audiences.

 Review: Not Your Superwoman at the Bush Theatre captivates audiences with its poignant portrayal of a Guyanese immigrant family’s generational struggles.
 Strong performances by Letitia Wright and Golda Rosheuvel, coupled with skilful direction, create a relatable, engaging experience that deserves a West End transfer.